 All members of the board voted yes: Joan Hamilton, Ralph Hastings, Jerry Moreno, Anne Randall and Bill Timmons.

 1. Creation and Overall Purpose:

 One of the primary responsibilities of the Kenston Board of Education (KBOE) is to maintain the fiscal integrity of the school district while meeting the academic needs of the district.
 In light of Kenston’s Vision Statement regarding Community Partnerships, the KBOE created the Kenston Citizens Advisory Committee (KCAC) whose overall purpose is to provide input to the Kenston Board of Education on matters financial and otherwise, as seen from the Kenston community’s perspective.

 Develop processes and procedures for obtaining community input on district matters.
 Serve as a working committee to study needed programs and services of the district.
 Interpret the concerns of the public about Kenston to KBOE and interpret to the public the goals and needs of the system.
 With regard to financial topics, develop and submit suggestions to the Board to assist the communications and understanding of the district’s financial condition to and by the community and state legislators.
-Review the Financial Focus publication before distribution to the public.

 Study school matters as determined appropriate by KCAC and KBOE.

 Members of the Kenston Citizens Advisory Committee are selected by the Kenston Board of Education through an application process, KCAC consists of eleven (11) members: two (2) members of the Board of Education and nine (9)** members who are residents of the Kenston community.